Chloe-323/chess-engine-sandbox/README.md

 - Implement opening book
 - Add endgame tablebases

+## Planned Approach
+*I will be doing three different "versions" of the chess engine.*
+1. Version 1 only uses this textbook I found.
+I am not allowed to google anything or ask AI for help.
+2. Version 2 will still use rule-based approaches, but with full access to the internet.
+I plan to use it to look up opening book moves, and to get some ideas for evaluation functions.
+I will also look into what other chess engines to, and try to implement some of their approaches.
+3. Version 3 will use tensorflow to try to get a neural network to play chess.

 ## Game Logging

 The game automatically logs all moves to timestamped files in the `games/` directory.
 Each game is saved in a separate file with the following format: